ferrantim/openshift-portworx/postgresql.md

 ## Summary
 Portworx can be easily deployed on Red Hat OpenShift to run stateful workloads in production.
-Through the integration of Portworx and OpenShift, DevOps and DataOps teams can seamlessly run highly available database clusters in OpenShift.
+Through Portworx working with OpenShift, DevOps and DataOps teams can easily run highly available database clusters in OpenShift.
 They can perform traditional operations such as volume expansion, snapshots, backup and recovery for the cloud native applications.